Learning Impact Awards Program Details

 - Departmental solution

-Each submission will be judged based on the extent to which the product or service addresses the Learning Impact Awards evaluation criteria.
+All Learning Impact Award submissions are judged based on the extent to which the implemented product or service addresses the established Learning Impact criteria.